Donaldson-Thomas invariants of length 2 flops

 \subsection{Acknowledgements}

 The author would first and foremost like to thank his supervisors Michael Wemyss and Ben Davison for their guidance, patience and ever-present optimism.
 He would also like to thank Jenny August, Theo Raedschelders, Greg Stevenson, Hipolito Treffinger, and the members of his viva commission for helpful discussions.
-This work is part of the author's PhD thesis, generously funded by the University of Glasgow, and the author thanks the university for their generous support.
+This work is part of the author's PhD dissertation at the University of Glasgow, and the author thanks the university for their generous support.